Skip Navigation

 Course availability

-Two separate Level 1 courses will run simultaneously on Wednesday and Thursday evenings.
-Courses are open to students, staff and members of the public.
-Please note the following before applying:
+This course will run on Wednesday evenings and is open to students, staff and members of the public.

 Qualification aim